keneth217/keneth217/README.md

 - 🌟 Contributed to open source projects and celebrated the spirit of collaboration.

 ## 📬 Get in Touch

-- Connect with me on [Twitter](https://twitter.com/introvertedbot)
-- Read more of my articles on [The Enthusiast](https://theenthusiast.dev)
+- Read more of my articles on [https://www.kipyegonkeneth.co.ke/blogs])

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀